Lately I have been tired, actually I have been exhausted. I just wanted to

 another one of her ‘poor me’ stories.
 Another girl said to her, “Too bad,

 so sad, build a bridge and get over it!”
-What was interesting about
+What was interesting about this is

-going for her but habitually complained about everything.
+for her but habitually complained about everything.
 The ‘too bad’

 comment was made by a girl who had just gone through a mastectomy,